404. Meeting Room Policy

 Section 2.
 General Policy

-- Free use: The Library and its associated support group (Friends of the Library); the Library’s partners and co-sponsored events; any non-profit group or organization that offers an informational, educational, cultural or civic event or meeting that is free and open to the public.
+- Free use: The Library and its associated support group (Friends of the Library); the Library’s partners and co-sponsored events; small study and book groups, as determined by the Library.

 - Priority list for using a room: